 - Traveler or photographer, who attracts people showing some enviable lifestyle.

 But you know what?
 Your specific influencer can be anyone.
 The only things that matters are the number of subscribers and at least some level of expertise in your field.
 And of course, that person should have the intention of cooperation with you.
 Oh, one more thing – there are “macro-influencers”, usually working with hundreds of thousands of subscribers, and “micro-influencers” who have from 1,000 to 10,000 subscribers.

 What profits does influencer marketing bring?

 Before we begin paving the way to your influencer search success, let’s figure out why do you need an influencer at all.
 What profits can you get, attracting someone who will start to speak highly of your product?
 Why can’t you rely anymore on your old marketing department?

-As mentioned before, people these days are fed up with the same advertising messages and do not trust ads the way it was back in 2012.
-Instead of that, your customers will seek some seemingly independent opinion among bloggers, YouTube reviews, comments, and social media.
+As mentioned before, people are fed up with the same advertising messages these days.
+They do not trust ads the way it was back in 2012.
+Instead, your customers will seek some seemingly independent opinion among bloggers, YouTube reviews, comments, and social media.
 Given that everyone today has instant access to the Internet, your advertisement has to fight people’s opinion.
-It is proven that we trust to the relatives and the authority figures.
+It is proven that we trust relatives and authority figures.
 So, a review of a favorite blogger in lots of cases is way more important than the best selling text.

 The good point is that your influencer can aid you in coping with almost every problem a marketer can face.
 Using influence marketing, you can:

-- Improve the brand’s awareness or build it from nothing;
+- Improve the brand’s awareness or build it from scratch;

 - Get instant access to the already engaged audience;